zarf-dev/proposals/0048-schema-update-process/README.md

 know that this has succeeded?
 -->

-- Provide clear guidelines for how Zarf package commands should behave when dealing with new or old schema versions
+- Provide clear guidelines for how Zarf package commands should behave when working with new or old schema versions
 - Provide a maintainable approach for updating the codebase when a new schema is introduced.
 - Introduce a command for users to upgrade their schema version.